Issuance of GMP certificates to pharmaceutical manufacturers and API manufacturers

 Information to EudraGMDP

-We regularly submit GMP certificates and information on GMP non-compliance to the EMA’s database, EudraGMDP.
-In EudraGMDP, you can find GMP certificates and non-compliance statements for manufacturers throughout the world.
+We submit GMP certificates and information on GMP non-compliance to the EMA’s database, EudraGMDP.
+In EudraGMDP, you can find GMP- and GDP-certificates and non-compliance statements for manufacturers and wholesale distributors throughout the world.
 You can also find company authorisations and API registrations for European manufacturers and wholesale distributors in the database.

 The original and copies of the GMP certificate

-We recommend that the GMP certificates are verified directly in EudraGMDP instead of ordering authorised copies of the certificate.
+The certificates can be verified directly in EudraGMDP instead of ordering authorized copies of the certificate.

-Authorised copies can be ordered by sending an email to Send an email, stating the certificate number of the certificate of which authorised copies are requested, how many copies are requested, as well as to whom in the company (name and address) the copies are to be sent.
+Authorized copies can be ordered by sending an email to Send an email.
+Attach the pdf files for the certificates of which an authorized copy is required.
+Please indicated how many copies are requested, as well as to whom in the company (name and address) the copies are to be sent.
 Companies should not print the copy themselves and send it to the Danish Medicines Agency.
+If the company does not have the pdf files a certificate number should be included in the email.

 WHO GMP certificates